 We will be proactively disinfecting all common spaces and restrooms on a daily basis with hospital-grade disinfectant.
 We will also encourage all of our students, faculty and staff to practice best health disciplines such as:

-In accordance with the governor’s executive orders, if an employee or student is given a confirmed diagnosis for COVID-19, we will communicate necessary information to the campus community.
+In accordance with MDHHS guidelines, if an employee or student is given a confirmed diagnosis for COVID-19, we will communicate necessary information to the campus community.
 We are practicing contact tracing for all employees and will take measures to quarantine as appropriate as well as conduct a professional deep clean of the areas that the individual(s) contacted.

 According to best health practices and regulations, if a student, staff or faculty member has been in prolonged contact with someone who has tested positive for COVID-19, they must quarantine themselves for 14 days.
-Prolonged contact is defined as an hour or longer.
+Prolonged contact is defined as an hour or longer within six feet of the individual.

 While we believe that it is best to matriculate in the fall for the maximum benefit of programmatic and curricular arrangements, first-time freshmen who defer their acceptance to the spring semester will retain their financial aid package.
 Transfer students who decide to transfer in the spring semester should connect with the Transfer Admissions Counselor to determine if any adjustments for the financial aid packages would occur.